10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 module1.hide();
 ```

-The example above changed the design of the module API a bit and assumes multiple and separate instance of the module is desired.
-However, sometimes that might not even be necessary or overkill.
-If all you need is to abstract some complex logic and accept a couple of parameter, exposing a factorty/init function is fine.
+The example above changes the design of the module API a bit and assumes multiple and separate instance of the module are desired.
+However, sometimes that might not even be necessary.
+If all you need is to abstract some complex logic and accept a couple of parameter, exposing a factory/init function is all you need.

 ```javascript
 // Option 2: not using classes